Newcastle face PSG on Champions League return

 Last updated on .From the section Champions League

-Newcastle United will play Paris St-Germain, Borussia Dortmund and AC Milan in the group stage of the 2023-24 Champions League.
+Newcastle United will play European giants Paris St-Germain, Borussia Dortmund and AC Milan in Group F of the 2023-24 Champions League.

-The Magpies, in the group stage for the first time since 2002-03, face three European giants who have all at least reached the final in the past 16 years.
+The Magpies, in the group stage for the first time since 2002-03, face three sides who have all at least reached the final in the past 16 years.

-Manchester United will face Bayern Munich, while holders Manchester City are in the same group as RB Leipzig.
+Manchester United will play Bayern Munich, while holders Manchester City are in the same group as RB Leipzig.

-Arsenal have been paired with Sevilla and Celtic will play Atletico Madrid.
+Arsenal have been paired with Sevilla and Celtic face Atletico Madrid.

 Group stage draw in full